wonhochoi1/wonhochoi1/README.md

-## hi! i'm  Wonho Choi 🐝
+## hi! i'm wonho
-👋 I am a Computer Science student at Georgia Tech with threads in Artificial Intelligence and Computer Modeling.
+I am a Computer Science student at Georgia Tech with threads in Artificial Intelligence and Computer Modeling.
 I am interested in the intersection of tech & entrepreneurship, specifically exploring the potential of computer vision and distributed systems.
 In my free time, I like to take pictures through a point and shoot camera.

 ### currently 📍
 - building with ML + hardware @ 